tonyjurg/Doc4TF/README.md

 An example documentation set created by this script is found at the [results directory](https://github.com/tonyjurg/Doc4TF/blob/main/results/featurebynodetype.md).

+# Determining the delta between two TF datasets

+An additional tool has been created to identify changes between two Text-Fabric datasets, including differences in features, feature values, node types, and ranges.
+The tool is available as a Jupyter Notebook: [determineDeltaBetweenVersions.ipynb](tools/determineDeltaBetweenVersions.ipynb).
+It generates a dynamic report that allows for in-depth exploration and can be downloaded as an HTML file.
+This report can be used to quickly identify necessary documentation updates.
+It also facilitates regression testing of code updates to detect any adverse effects.

 # About Text-Fabric

 Text-Fabric is a powerful Python library and framework designed to facilitate the analysis and manipulation of large-scale textual data, particularly in the context of ancient languages and biblical texts.
 It provides a comprehensive set of tools for processing and querying structured text data efficiently.
 Text-Fabric was developed by [Dirk Roorda](https://github.com/dirkroorda).
 The software package is accessible at [https://github.com/annotation/text-fabric](https://github.com/annotation/text-fabric).